halcy/Mastodon.py/docs/index.rst

 A `CallbackStreamListener` class that allows you to specify function callbacks directly is included for convenience.

+For new well-known events implement the streaming function in `StreamListener` or `CallbackStreamListener`.
+The function name is `on_` + the event name.
+If the event-name contains dots, use an underscore instead.

+E.g. for `'status.update'` the listener function should be named as `on_status_update`.

+It may be that future Mastodon versions will come with completely new (unknown) event names.
+In this case a (deprecated) Mastodon.py would throw an error.
+If you want to avoid this in general, you can override the listener function `on_unknown_event`.
+This has an additional parameter `name` which informs about the name of the event. `unknown_event` contains the content of the event.

+Alternatively, a callback function can be passed in the `unknown_event_handler` parameter in the `CallbackStreamListener` constructor.

 When in not-async mode or async mode without async_reconnect, the stream functions may raise various exceptions: `MastodonMalformedEventError` if a received event cannot be parsed and `MastodonNetworkError` if any connection problems occur.